Frequently Asked Questions

 Kriya, when practiced under the guidance of an experienced Kriya teacher, is completely safe.

-What does it cost to receive Kriya through Ananda?
+Do you have to pay to receive Kriya through Ananda?

 There is a cost for the Ananda Course, and/or classes at an Ananda Center, to prepare for Kriya Initiation, along with guest fees if you receive Kriya at Ananda Village.
 At the initiation itself, there is a monetary offering that is entirely up to the individual.